Thermalization in different phases of charged SYK model: Charged SYK model

-We will now consider quantum quenches where the initial state is an integrable state.
+We will now consider quantum quenches where the initial state is a dilute gas state.
 With $\mu\neq 0$, the Green's functions oscillate since the effective theory is a weakly interacting massive theory.
 So, we have to consider very small time-step size $dt$ which results in very large number of discretization points.
-In case of $\mu= 0$ and $\eta\neq 0$, one can take large $dt$ but since the effective theory for the integrable state is a weakly interacting massless theory, the Green's function do not decay fast so one has to consider again a very large number of discretization points although $dt$ can be large.
+In case of $\mu= 0$ and $\eta\neq 0$, one can take large $dt$ but since the effective theory is a weakly interacting (almost) massless theory, the Green's function do not decay fast so one has to consider again a very large number of discretization points although $dt$ can be large.

-Another technical difficulty while dealing with the integrable state is that the temperature cannot be calculated using (\ref{tempchem}) even for an equilibrium state solution calculated directly from the SD equations.
+Another technical difficulty while dealing with the dilute state is that the temperature cannot be calculated using (\ref{tempchem}) even for an equilibrium state solution calculated directly from the SD equations.
 The numerical precision is not good enough to cancel the spectral function and reproduce the $\tanh$ function.
 Consider the case of $\mu=0$ and $\eta=0.27$, as we can see in Figure \ref{fig:spectral_func} the spectral function is peaked around $\omega=0$.
 From (\ref{tempchem}), the expression on the left hand side is zero and rapidly varies only around $\omega=-\eta$.
-But around this region of $\omega$, $G^K(\omega)$, $G^R(\omega)$ and $A(\omega)$ are numerically very small.
-So during the quench process, we will compare the energy of the final state with the energy of integrable thermal states generated using the SD equations with different temperature and chemical potential.
+But around this region of frequency $\omega$, $G^K(\omega)$, $G^R(\omega)$ and $A(\omega)$ are numerically very small.
+So during the quench process, we will compare the energy of the final state with the energy of dilute gas states generated using the SD equations with different temperature and chemical potential.
 After finding a match in the energy, we compare $G^{>(<)}(t_1,t_2)$'s of the final state from the quantum quench and the thermal state.

 As we have mentioned at the end of section \ref{subsec:kbeqns}, equilibrium time evolution without quantum quench is an important check.
-This check is very important for the integrable states due to the technical difficulties mentioned above.
+This check is very important for the dilute gas states due to the technical difficulties mentioned above.